AA/PPS No. 02.01.41 (2.19)

 Role of President.
 The chief executive officer of Texas State notifies the President of SACSCOC of substantive changes at the institution.

 Role of Provost and Vice President for Academic Affairs.
 Substantive changes are typically the result of activities in the Division of Academic Affairs, for which the Provost has oversight.
-All curriculum proposals must be submitted to the Provost’s office for approval and reporting, when necessary, to SACS.
+All curriculum proposals must be submitted to the Provost’s office for approval and reporting, when necessary, to SACSCOC.
 See AA/PPS No. 02.01.10, Academic Programs: Additions, Changes, and Deletions, and AA/PPS No. 02.01.30, Distance Education Courses and Programs.
 The Associate Vice President for Academic Affairs adheres to the prescribed procedures and timeframe and provides appropriate documentation regarding substantive changes to SACSCOC.

 Role of Accreditation Liaison.
 The Associate Vice President for Institutional Effectiveness serves as Texas State’s SACSCOC Accreditation Liaison, whose charge is to ensure compliance with accreditation requirements.
-The Accreditation Liaison is familiar with SACSCOC’s policies and procedures and consults with the institution’s SACS staff member about any questions.
+The Accreditation Liaison is familiar with SACSCOC’s policies and procedures and consults with the institution’s SACSCOC staff member about any questions.

 Role of Faculty and Academic Administrators.
 In order to ensure compliance, all faculty and administrators involved in making a curricular or organizational change should review this policy as well as other policies pursuant to the specific type of change (e.g., requesting new academic program, adding new courses, or adding online courses to an existing program).